 Previous Dyslexia SA President, Dr Sandra Marshall, was invited to attend by Senator Simon Birmingham, Federal Minister for Education.
 Our Association has been working closely with Senator Birmingham to make the phonics check a reality.
 His support and understanding of the underlying issues of literacy failure in our country and how to lead improvement has been invaluable.

-Now our State Minister for Education, Hon Susan Close, has agreed to trial the UK Phonics Check in SA public schools in August this year with the intention to fully roll out the check in 2018.
+Now our State Minister for Education, Hon Susan Close, has agreed to trial the UK Phonics Check in SA public schools in August 2017 with the intention to fully roll out the check in 2018.
 The current State government Education Minister John Gardner also agreed to roll out the implementation of the Phonics Check and we are grateful to say this is currently underway.